jourdant/esphome-lgap/protocol.md

 <br/>

-_* Byte 0,1,2 I have written a script to send every value 0-255 on each of these bytes and recorded the values that returned responses with valid checksums.
+_* Byte 0,1,2 - I've written a script to send every value 0-255 on each of these bytes and recorded the values that returned responses with valid checksums.
 This may help to figure out the important bytes/acceptable values.
 [Byte 0 Analysis](./ref/lgap-req-0.csv), [Byte 1 Analysis](./ref/lgap-req-1.csv), [Byte 2 Analysis](./ref/lgap-req-2.csv)_

-_** Byte 6 / Target Temperature is sent by taking the expected temperature and subtracting 15.
+_** Byte 6 - Target Temperature is sent by taking the expected temperature and subtracting 15.
 The minimum temperature is 16 and maximum temperature is 30.
 Therefore the lowest value to send would be 1.
 The result would be seeing 16 degrees reflected on the wall panel._

 ### LGAP Response